jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-06-18.md

 Anything arising at the meeting or not on the agenda.
 Go around the table asking each attendee if they have any other business they want to address.

 Notes:
+* We need to start considering advertising options.
+* Can we ask Robin to start looking at a fullpage ad that exposes PC Format/.net magazine readers to Drupal JHB, CPT, DBN meetups.

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔